Battle of Bassignana (1799): Battle

 If Victor's division had intervened, the entire Russian force might have been captured, but his troops were too tired and too hungry to march another step.
-To distract the French, Rosenberg ordered Mikhail Semenovich Zhukov with two battalions to make a demonstration opposite Valenza and Vukassovich to thrust at Casale Monferrato.
+To distract the French, Rosenberg ordered Mikhail Semyonovich Zhukov with two battalions to make a demonstration opposite Valenza and Vukassovich to thrust at Casale Monferrato.
 Both operations failed and any troops that reached the south bank of the Po were killed, captured or driven off.
 By evening, the Russian survivors from Bassignana returned to the island where they were unable to cross to the north bank.
 A local resident had cut the cable to the north bank, and it took time to retrieve the drifting ferry.
 Once the flying bridge was reestablished, the wounded soldiers were transported to the north bank first and the able-bodied troops had to wait their turn.
 While the Russians huddled helplessly on the island, French artillery began raking them with canister shot in the dark.
 Constantine's horse bolted into the river and the grand duke was saved when a Cossack swam to him and fished him out.
 At 2:00 am Constantine crossed to the north bank in a small boat while an aide-de-camp propelled the vessel with his spontoon.